About Mark Fox

 Mark Fox was elected in November of 2018 to represent the people of District 13.
-The neighborhoods and areas represented in District 13 include Auburndale, Fairdale, Commerce Crossings, Renaissance Business Park, Okolona, Yorktown, and Valley Station.
+The neighborhoods and areas represented in District 13 include Auburndale, Fairdale, Commerce Crossings, Renaissance Business Park, Okolona, and Yorktown.
 Included also is the largest urban forest in America, the Jefferson Memorial Forest, now over 6,600 acres.

 Mark was born and raised in south Louisville and attended Bishop David High School.
 Following graduation, he joined the former Jefferson County Police Department as a cadet.